Part VIII

 Take a breath.
 Feel the floor.
 Open the door.

-The room changes when you enter it with presence.
+The room changes when you enter it with the presence only coherence can create.